The first fast-food franchisee to advise Trump on reopening restaurants has donated more than $400,000 to the president’s reelection — including $200,000 in March

 While experts have said independent restaurants will suffer most during the pandemic, the most prominent White House advisers have been CEOs of chains and leaders of fine-dining empires.
 (Will Guidara, the former co-owner of a restaurant empire that includes the upscale New York City restaurants Eleven Madison Park and The NoMad, will appear on the roundtable as a representative for the Independent Restaurant Coalition.)

-Muy Cos. is a Wendy’s, Taco Bell, and Pizza Hut franchisee.
+Muy Cos. operates Wendy’s, Taco Bell, and Pizza Hut franchises.
 While some franchisees operate only a handful of stores, fast-food chains are increasingly relying on independent owner-operators that control dozens of locations.
-Muy Cos. is one of these larger franchisees, with hundreds of fast-food restaurants around the US.
+Muy Cos. is one of these larger franchise companies, with hundreds of fast-food restaurants around the US.

 Bodenstedt has made significant donations to Trump’s reelection campaign, according to Federal Election Commission filings.